-The good news is hair loss is just temporary for most people.
+The good news is chemotherapy hair loss is just temporary for most people.

-We asked Sylvia Gonzalez, our Leonor Greyl Global Educator, for her advice on improving well-being during and after chemotherapy treatment.
+We asked Sylvia Gonzalez, our Leonor Greyl Global Educator, for her advice on improving well-being during and after chemo

 If and when it happens, hair thinning can begin within two and three weeks after the first treatment.

 Sylvia recommends that patients consider wearing cold caps during treatment sessions.
-Research shows that these tightly fitting caps chilled to -15 to -40 degrees Fahrenheit work by narrowing the blood vessels beneath the skin of the scalp and reducing the amount of drug that reaches hair follicles.
+Research shows that these tightly fitting caps chilled to -15 to -40 degrees Fahrenheit work by narrowing the blood vessels in the scalp and reducing the amount of drug that reaches hair follicles.